ah-cog/pixel/README.md

 Pixel
 =====

-# Overview #

-Pixel is a modular tangible user interface for physical computing.
+Pixel is a modular, tangible interface for physical computing.

 ## Physical Design ##